mathieu17g/Makie.jl/docs/src/reference/generic/transformations.md

 The `transform_func` is a function that gets applied to the input data of a plot after `convert_arguments()` (type normalization) and dim_converts (handling of units and categorical value).
 It is typically managed by an Axis.
-For example, if you set `ax.xscale[] = log`, the underlying `ax.scene` will have it's transformation function set to `(log, indentity)` which will propagate to the plots inside the axis/scene.
+For example, if you set `ax.xscale[] = log`, the underlying `ax.scene` will have it's transformation function set to `(log, identity)` which will propagate to the plots inside the axis/scene.

 ```julia
 using Makie